Why do we need data about app users?

 Apps in the Productivity Category

-Let’s go through the metrics and data for the apps that have been developed in the productivity category.
+Let’s go through the metrics and data about app users whom are using the apps that have been developed in the productivity category.
 Those are the apps that help you become better in your daily activities from task management tools and calenders to meditation.

 Since people download and use these apps to make a commitment to themselves and make improvements, it can be expected that they would keep the apps for a relatively long time.
 Not so much to our surprise, the average user lifetime in the productivity category is 193 days and the average churn rate is 10.86%.